 I love writing about innovative and cool technology.
 It’s changing the way we do everything, including getting our products frmo point A to point B. I recently featured several local shipping & logistics companies using technology to innovate for their clients in an article for INSIGHT Magazine, a widely-read Business-to-Business publication.
-It was great publicity for those companies, including Schneider Logistics, RGL Specialty Services, Leicht Transfer & Storage Co., Checker Logistics and Kimberly-Clark.
+It was great publicity for those companies to be featured along side the Ups near me, including Schneider Logistics, RGL Specialty Services, Leicht Transfer & Storage Co., Checker Logistics and Kimberly-Clark.
 (Check out all of my INSIGHT articles here.)

 Next time you’re driving along Highway 41 in northeast Wisconsin, pay attention to the multitude of trucking companies on the road.
 All those trucks running common routes, similar distribution locations and dispatch schedules might look like a lot of traffic, but several local companies recognize that competition on the road equals opportunity to get innovative and solve its industry’s biggest challenge.

 When it comes to shipping and logistics, supply chain costs are now the number one expense of doing business.
 Schneider Logistics, Inc., a subsidiary of Schneider National, Inc., is one of several local shipping and logistics organizations getting creative to successfully navigate its customers’ biggest roadblocks.

 For example, Schneider’s Integrated Delivery Service (IDS) is a shared-channel approach where competitors who move freight in the same geographic markets are actually sharing supply chains.